chromy/tenx-manual/src/checks.md

 <img src="examples/tenx_checks.svg"/>

 There are a few things to note here.
-First, each check has a glob pattern that determines when it runs - a check only runs if its glob pattern matches a file that was **edited** during the session.
-Second, checks are ordered - so **cargo check** will perform type checking before **cargo test** runs unit tests.
+Each check has a glob pattern that determines when it runs - a check only runs if its glob pattern matches a file that was **edited** during the session.
+Checks are ordered - so **cargo check** will perform type checking before **cargo test** runs unit tests.
+Lastly, checks can be disabled by default - `cargo clippy` is a bit too noisy to run by default, so the user has to enable it in their config or on the command line with the `--check` flag.